smart-core-os/sc-api/docs/src/guide/README.md

 </template>
 </code-switcher>

-Congratulations :rocket:, you've just successfully connected to a Smart Core building and asked it to turn something on.
+Congratulations, you've just successfully connected to a Smart Core building and asked it to turn something on.

 ## Names